ebi-uniprot/uniprot-website/spec.md

 - UniFire mock — `src/uniparc/__mocks__/unifireModelData.ts`.
 - `uniProtKbConverter` output contains `Map`s — JSON-serialising needs a
   replacer (`value instanceof Map ?
 Object.fromEntries(value) : value`).

+---

+## 12. Review follow-ups (post-completion, 2026-05-21)

+A best-practices review of the shipped implementation found six items where the abstraction leaked or a workaround substitutes for a root-cause fix.
+The feature meets the §1 objective (always-UniParc data + precomputed-else-UniFire), so none of these block it — but they are the difference between "works" and "won't quietly rot".
+Resolve them before treating the work as complete.
+Ordered by priority; check off as done.

+### 12.1 — Fabricated accession leaks provenance into shared components — **HIGH** — ✅ DONE (2026-05-21)

+- [x] **Problem.** `uniFireToUniProtkbConverter.ts:323` synthesises
+  `primaryAccession: data.accession.replaceAll(':', '-')` (e.g.
+  `UPI000002A2F6-9606`) — a string that is neither a UniParc nor a UniProtKB accession.
+It exists only to satisfy the type.
+It then leaks: the reused section components fire accession-keyed supplementary fetches, and the fix scattered `isUniProtKBAccession()` into **three shared UniProtKB components** (`InteractionViewer.tsx`, `ProteinProcessingSection.tsx`, `GoCam.tsx`).
+That couples shared UniProtKB code to the knowledge that non-UniProtKB callers exist — the wrong direction.
+It also contradicts the §3 claim that *"downstream consumers never branch on provenance"* (they now do).
+It is a latent-regression trap: the next supplementary-fetch component added to a UniProtKB section will silently 404 on UniParc sub-entries until someone remembers to add the guard.
+- **Resolution.** Move the gate to the *caller*.
+Have `UniParcSubEntryConfig` pass an explicit prop (e.g. `enableSupplementaryData={false}`, or a provenance/`source` prop) into the migrated section components, and remove the `isUniProtKBAccession()` sniffing from the three shared components.
+The shared components should not know UniParc exists.
+- **Done (2026-05-21).** Added an optional `enableExternalData?: boolean` prop (defaults to `true`) to `FunctionSection`, `InteractionSection` and `ProteinProcessingSection` — a positive, behaviour-oriented name (not `notUniProtKB`: a negated, caller-identity name would re-leak provenance into the shared API). `UniParcSubEntryConfig` passes `false` for all three; the UniProtKB entry page is unchanged (default). `FunctionSection` forwards it to `GoCam`, which gates its GO-CAM `useDataApi`;
+  `InteractionSection` gates the `<InteractionViewer>` render (so the lazy chunk is not even loaded when disabled); `ProteinProcessingSection` gates its proteomics-PTM `useDataApi`. `InteractionViewer` is back to a pure `<interaction-viewer>` wrapper.
+The `isUniProtKBAccession` / `reEntireUniProtKBAccession` helpers in `regexes.ts` were removed — no shared UniProtKB component knows UniParc exists any more. `tsc` + ESLint clean; the UniProtKB entry page (`EntryMain.spec`) and `src/uniparc` suites pass with snapshots unchanged.

+### 12.2 — `annotations` `useMemo` catch swallows errors silently — **HIGH**

+- [ ] **Problem.** `SubEntry.tsx:244` — `} catch { return undefined; }` has no
+  logging.
+The comment claims *"the converters log and throw"*, but `uniProtKbConverter` is **also** inside that `try` and is not one of the converters that log.
+If it throws, annotations vanish with zero telemetry.
+  For a scientific database, silently-missing annotations is a serious failure mode.
+(Related: §9 Risk on silent degradation; the per-prediction `logging.warn` skips and the EC-number drop are other silent data-loss paths — acceptable, but this one has no signal at all.)
+- **Resolution.** Add a `logging.error` (with the accession in `extra`) inside that catch before returning `undefined`.

+### 12.3 — Asymmetric input validation: precomputed is unguarded — **MEDIUM**

+- [ ] **Problem.** `uniFireToUniProtkbConverter` runtime-validates input via
+  `isValidUniFireModel` (hand-rolled type guard — the project's deliberate choice). `precomputedToUniProtkbConverter.ts` just spreads `...data` with no guard.
+The "validated against 250 corpus responses" in §6 is design-time, not runtime.
+Both feed the same `uniProtKbConverter`; a malformed-but-non-throwing precomputed payload would render wrong output silently.
+- **Resolution.** Give `precomputedToUniProtkbConverter` a light runtime guard for parity with the UniFire branch (same hand-rolled style — no schema library), or document explicitly why precomputed input is trusted.

+### 12.4 — `KeywordsAndGO` is not source-agnostic — **MEDIUM**

+- [ ] **Problem.** `UniParcSubEntryConfig.tsx:163` —
+  `sectionContent: ({ unifire }) => <SubEntryKeywordsSection data={unifire} />`,
+  and the nav `disabled` check at `SubEntry.tsx:421` reads `transformedData.unifire?.predictions`.
+For a **precomputed** entry there is no `unifire`, so this section never renders and its nav item is permanently disabled. §7 Q4 reasons only about the UniFire side.
+This is probably correct behaviour (precomputed keywords are categorised, so they flow through the sectioned components) — but it is an **undocumented asymmetry**.
+- **Resolution.** Either (a) confirm and document that `KeywordsAndGO` is a UniFire-only catch-all by design, **and** verify no precomputed keyword/GO xref is silently dropped — specifically a precomputed keyword whose category maps to a section the sub-entry page does not render (e.g. Disease); or (b) make the section source-agnostic by reading uncategorised keywords/GO from the resolved `annotations`.

+### 12.5 — `uniParcSubEntryConverter` mutates its input — **MEDIUM**

+- [ ] **Problem.** `uniParcSubEntryConverter` reassigns
+  `uniFireData.data.predictions`, so `SubEntry.tsx:363` passes a shallow clone (`{ ...uniFireData.data }`) and relies on `useMemo` ordering to keep the raw object intact for the `annotations` memo.
+A shallow clone protects only the top-level `.predictions` reassignment, not deeper mutation, and correctness now depends on a comment staying accurate.
+Recorded in §6 as visual-check note (c) — a workaround, not a fix.
+- **Resolution.** Make `uniParcSubEntryConverter` pure (do not mutate the passed-in UniFire object — build a new `predictions` array).
+Then drop the shallow-clone workaround and its explanatory comment in `SubEntry.tsx`.

+### 12.6 — "One pipeline" framing vs. the three-kinds-of-section reality — **LOW (doc/process)**

+- [ ] **Problem.** The spec headline is "one pipeline", but the end state is three kinds of section (5 migrated, 2 hybrid, 4 entry-driven) and 2 of 11 sections were migrated then reverted (§6 Phase 4 / visual-check notes e, g).
+  The convergence correctly applies only to pure-annotation sections — but the migrate-then-revert round-trip shows the upfront analysis under-modelled "annotation data vs entry-intrinsic data", and the tell (entry-driven nav `disabled` checks) was visible beforehand.
+- **Resolution.** Documentation only — no code change.
+Reword §2/§5 so the scope of the convergence is stated precisely ("one pipeline for the five pure-annotation sections", not the whole page), so the next reader is not misled.
+Captured as a lesson in §9 Risks already; this is about the framing.

+### 12.7 — Converter completeness: dead Names & Taxonomy rows — **MEDIUM**

+Found by a data-loss audit (2026-05-21) comparing the pre-refactor branch (`branch.diff`) against the shipped code, cross-checked against the corpus (289 UniFire files + 250 precomputed files in `transformer-gap/downloads/`).

+**No data is lost for any entry in the corpus** — every annotation type that actually occurs is handled and rendered, and the precomputed branch is purely additive.
+But there is a latent gap.

+- [ ] **Problem.** The pre-refactor `SubEntryNamesAndTaxonomySection` read **8**
+  protein/gene name types straight from the raw UniFire predictions.
+The reworked section (`SubEntryNamesAndTaxonomySection.tsx:81–99`) reads them from the converted `annotations` instead — but `uniFireToUniProtkbConverter` implements only **3** of the 8:
+  - ✅ handled: `protein.recommendedName.fullName`,
+    `protein.recommendedName.ecNumber`, `protein.alternativeName.fullName`.
+  - ❌ **dropped** (no code path — fall through to the `annotationTypeToSection` lookup, which has only `comment.*`/`feature.*` keys → logged `"Unknown UniFire annotation type"` and skipped):
+    `protein.recommendedName.shortName`, `protein.alternativeName.shortName`,
+    `protein.alternativeName.ecNumber`, `gene.name.primary`,
+    `gene.name.synonym`.

+  The section still builds `recommendedShortNamePrediction`, `alternativeECPrediction`, `geneNamePrediction`, `geneNameSynonymsPrediction` and still renders the **"Short names"**, **"Alternative EC number"**, **"Gene Name"** (predicted) and **"Synonyms"** rows — all now permanently empty for the UniFire branch.
+The page advertises affordances it can never fill.

+  Not a *visible* loss today: none of the 5 dropped types appear in the 289-file UniFire corpus, so the Phase-4 harness's "0 dropped" was correct for the data it saw.
+(The harness also predates the 2026-05-21 NamesAndTaxonomy rework and was then deleted — this path was never under test.)
+It is a silent-loss trap: the moment UniFire emits one of these, it vanishes with only a `logging.warn`.

+- **Resolution.** Pick one and make the converter and the UI agree:
+  1. **Implement the 5 mappings** in `uniFireToUniProtkbConverter` — `gene.name.*`
+     → `genes[]` (`geneName` / `synonyms`); `protein.*.shortName` → the relevant
+     `shortNames`; `protein.alternativeName.ecNumber` → the alternative name's
+     `ecNumbers`.
+Then add `genes` to the `UniParcPrecomputedModel` `Pick` only if a precomputed response is ever found to carry it (the 250-file corpus has none).
+Add converter test coverage for each.
+  2. **Or**, if UniFire is confirmed never to emit them for UniParc sub-entries, delete the four dead rows from `SubEntryNamesAndTaxonomySection` so the page carries no false affordances.

+  Option 1 is preferred — it restores parity with the pre-refactor behaviour and is a few lines per type.

+### 12.8 — Related side-findings (low / pre-existing)

+- [ ] **`feature.feature.CHAIN` key.** `UniFireAnnotationTypeToSection.ts` has a
+  key with a doubled `feature.` prefix — a real `feature.CHAIN` prediction would never match it and would be dropped as an unknown type.
+No `CHAIN` feature in the corpus, and the pre-refactor `groupTypesBySection` had the same key (so **not a regression**), but fix the typo while in the file.
+- [ ] **Precomputed keyword categories — latent only.** Every keyword category
+  in the 250-file precomputed corpus (Biological process, Cellular component, Developmental stage, Domain, Ligand, Molecular function, PTM) maps to a section the sub-entry renders from `annotations`, so no loss is observed.
+But a precomputed keyword in a category that maps elsewhere (e.g. `Disease` → Diseases & Variants, which the sub-entry does not render) would be silently dropped.
+Related to §12.4 — verify if the precomputed corpus ever widens.